miguelmaso/ShallowWaterApplication/README.md

 # Shallow water application

-This is a copy of the [ShallowWater](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/ShallowWaterApplication) application from the Kratos reposiroty in the moment of the thesis deposit.
-Use this version to reproduce the exaples from the thesis.
+This is a copy of the [ShallowWater](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/ShallowWaterApplication) application from the Kratos repository at the moment of the thesis deposit.
+Use this version to reproduce the examples from the thesis.

 ## Overview